 ACEPI’s Certificates Map is a useful tool to explore the various typologies of certificates available on the market.
 You may download pdf version at the bottom of the page.

 The Certificates Map consists of two sections:

 The first section describes each of the four categories a structured product may belong to, depending on its degree of capital protection.
 They are the following:

-- products with capital protection, that offers the investor to obtain at maturity at least the capital amount invested
+- products with capital protection, that offers the investor to obtain at maturity at least or part of the capital amount invested

 - products with conditional capital protection, that allow the investor to obtain at maturity the capital amount invested, only if a certain event does not take place